ycanatilgan/ycanatilgan.github.io/backup.md

 had many small-scale enterprises and studies with my interest in technology.
 During my years at college, I decided what I wanted to do and developed myself as a developer.
-I am currently making hypercasual&casual, Unity Asset and ASP.NET projects for my portfolio and publishing them on YouTube&GitHub.
+I am currently making hypercasual&casual and Unity Asset projects for my portfolio and publishing them on YouTube&GitHub.